Regis Books, 2020

 “One killer of a thriller … a Jason-Bourne-meets-The-DaVinci-Code kind of mystery inside a puzzle.”

 LA’s the Place Magazine

 “Reminiscent of The DaVinci Code … Turner holds your interest captive until you just can’t take it any more.”

 Marian Jeffords, Apex Reviews

-“Layered identities are but one of the many surprises that await readers in this magnificent staccato-paced thriller.”
+“Layered identities are but one of the many surprises in this magnificent staccato-paced thriller.”

 Bookstew, Valley Scene Magazine

 “Dan Brown, Grisham, Ludlum, Patterson.
 You can now add James Houston Turner to that esteemed list.”